apache/echarts-handbook/contents/en/best-practices/security.md

 Any security issues can be reported according to [ASF Security Page][https://echarts.apache.org/en/security.html].

-## Security Boundaries and Checklist [[[#security_boundaries_and_checklist]]]
+## Security Model and Checklist [[[#security_model_and_checklist]]]

 ECharts focuses on visualization logic.
-It assumes that inputs are trusted, and does not automatically sanitize them.
-In fact, ECharts itself can not properly sanitize inputs, as there are no universal sanitization rules that apply to all use cases.
+It generally assumes that inputs originate from trusted sources and does not perform automatic sanitization, as in the case with most frontend UI libraries.
+In fact, ECharts itself cannot properly sanitize untrusted inputs, because it can not determine which inputs are untrusted, and no universal sanitization rules fit all cases.
 However, ECharts should clearly identify which APIs (especially ECharts options) require security-related preprocessing or considerations in specific use cases.
 Given the large number of ECharts options, preprocess all inputs in every case would be impractical and unnecessary.

 ECharts renders using Canvas or SVG, except for several special components that allow HTML rendering (e.g., [toolip](${optionPath}tooltip), [dataView](${optionPath}toolbox.feature.dataView)).
 ECharts APIs accept Non-JS-function inputs and JS-function inputs.
 JS-function inputs are intended to be execute.
 Most non-JS-function inputs (e.g., plain text provided to be rendered) are treated as data only, and are inherently prevented from code evaluation and execution.
 Therefore, they generally do not require sanitization from malicious code.
 However, several APIs allow embeding potential unsafe content (for example, raw HTML or raw URLs) into the page.
 These APIs are powerful but vulnerable to Cross-Site Scripting (XSS) and related attacks if the inputs originate from untrusted sources.